 The toll?
 37 million dead.

 669 lie in the Soldier Cemetery.
 They are soldiers from the Austro-Hungarian empire, as well as Russia, Serbia and Romania.
-Within 20 years the world would spiral into another war taking the lives of 50 million more.
-19 German soldiers killed in bombing raids from the Second World War are also at rest in the cemetery.
+Just 20 years later, the world would spiral into another war taking the lives of 50 million more.
+Nineteen German soldiers killed in bombing raids from the Second World War are also at rest in the cemetery.